Regional Plan Association: Fourth Regional Plan

-The Fourth Regional Plan, created in 2017, addressed housing affordability, aging transit infrastructure, and climate change vulnerabilities.
-The plan was built on four core values—equity, health, prosperity, and sustainability—and sought to make land use decisions more inclusive, expand economic opportunity, and invest in transportation for low-income residents.
+In 2017, the Fourth Regional Plan was created, which sought to address various issues including housing affordability, overburdened transit infrastructure, and climate change vulnerabilities.
+The plan had four core values: equity, health, prosperity, and sustainability.
+Regarding equity, the plan sought to make land use decisions more inclusively; reduce inequality by expanding access to economic opportunity; invest in transportation and lower costs for those with the least ability to pay; and create sustainability through community outreach.